-EDO Tasmania is representing The Wilderness Society (TWS) in proceedings challenging the decision that the proposed Halls Island/Lake Malbena helicopter-accessed standing camp does not require approval under the EPBC Act.
+EDO Tasmania is representing The Wilderness Society (TWS) in proceedings challenging the decision that the proposed Halls Island/Lake Malbena helicopter-accessed visitor accommodation does not require approval under the EPBC Act.
 The case will examine how decisions are made about development in Tasmania’s wild places.

 Halls Island, on Lake Malbena, is within the Walls of Jerusalem National Park, which forms part of the Tasmanian Wilderness World Heritage Area (TWWHA) and the Tasmanian Wilderness National Heritage place.
 The area, known for its wild rivers, remoteness, biodiversity, scenic beauty and cultural values, is popular with bushwalkers and anglers.

 Stage 1 of the tourism venture proposed by Wild Drake Pty Ltd involves:

 - an accommodation complex comprising three accommodation buildings, central kitchen / communal hut, and associated toilet facilities;

 - board-walking on Halls Island;